Akamai Foundation

 George Conrades

-Executive Advisor and Former CEO, Akamai
+Executive Advisor, Former Board Chair and CEO, Akamai

 Kim Salem-Jackson